VEGA for Programmers

 }

-Driving the engine by DMA
+How to drive the engine by DMA

-On a busy redraw, writing every register from the CPU is the slow part, not the drawing.
-The DMA pusher lets you build a batch of operations in a ring buffer in memory and hand the whole thing to Margo at once.
-Each command is a header word, (count << 16) | method, followed by count data words that land in consecutive registers.
+In a large redraw, the slow part is the register writes from the CPU, and not the drawing.
+With the DMA pusher, you can build a batch of operations in a ring buffer in memory, and give the full batch to Margo one time.
+Each command is a header word, (count << 16) | method.
+After the header come count data words, which go into consecutive registers.

 /* (verified) */